AdityaSharma223/EatEmAll/README.md

 pip install mysql-connector-python
 ```
 3. ### IMPORTANT
-   Having the correct host, user, passwd, database and table for MySQL (further help in the game file)
+   Having the correct host, user, passwd and database for MySQL (further help in the game file)

 ## SUMMARY:
 Find and eat the enegry balls to gain score!